-Epistle of Paul the Apostle to the
+Epistle of Paul to the Corinthians

-Reference Compiled by WD Kemner August 2024
+Compiled by WD Kemner August 2024

-1 Corinthians Chapter 14
+1 Corinthians Chapter 14 Overview

 Gifts of the Spirit used in the Body of Christ